dylan-mg/ase-285--hw8/documentation/3-design.md

 - `fileChecker(fileName)`
   - verifies that the `Name` contains the txt extension
   - `boolean` return
+  - not tested because it is only one line, which is a basic string function
 - `processor(string)`
   - splits input string into email and password
   - hashes password